-Click on the Content Transfer card.
+Click the Content Transfer card.
 This will take you to the Migration Set List view.

 Create a Migration Set by clicking on Create Migration Set.

-A maximum of five migration sets can be created per project in Cloud Acceleration Manager.
+A maximum of twenty migration sets, including expired sets, can be created per project in Cloud Acceleration Manager.

 You should now see your migration list in the list view.
-Click on the three dots symbol (…) to open the dropdown and click on Copy Extraction key.
-You will need this key during the Extraction phase.
+Select the three dots symbol (…) to open the drop-down and select Copy Extraction key.
+You need this key during the Extraction phase.
 Copy this Extraction key.

 The extraction key enables your source AEM environment to securely connect to the migration set.
-Please treat this key with the same care that you would a password, and never share it over an unsecured medium like email.
+Treat this key with the same care that you would a password, and never share it over an unsecured medium like email.

 To populate the migration set you created in the Cloud Acceleration Manager, you need to install the latest version of the Content Transfer Tool on your source Adobe Experience Manager (AEM) instance.
 Follow this section to learn how to populate the migration set.

 Paste the extraction key that was copied from CAM earlier into the Extraction key input field of Create Migration Set form.
-Once you do this, the Migration set name and Cloud Acceleration Manager (CAM) Project name fields will be automatically populated.
+After you do this, the Migration set name and Cloud Acceleration Manager (CAM) Project name fields are automatically populated.
 These should match the Migration Set name in CAM and the CAM project name that you created.
 You can now add content paths.
-Once you’ve added content paths, you will be able to save the migration set.
+After you have added content paths, save the migration set.
 You can run the extraction with either versions included or excluded.

 Make sure that the extraction key is valid and is not close to its expiration.
 You can get this information in the Create Migration Set dialog after you paste the extraction key.
-If you get a connection error, refer to Source Environment Connectivity for more information.
+If you get a connection error, see Source Environment Connectivity for more information.